 - Career development of Thai boxers.

 Thus, the Lumpinee Stadium for example, has already produced some excellent fighters, which gained great popularity throughout the country.
 One of them was the Lightweight Champion Dieselnoi choir Thanasukarn, which could claim the title four years unbeaten for themselves.
 After him simply ran out of opponents, he was forced to withdraw.

 The owner of the land on which the former Lumpinee Stadium stood, had plans for commercial expansion.
-Thus, the Lumpinee Stadium, had only completed one year lease, looking for a new place.
+Thus, the Lumpinee Stadium, had to look for a new place.

 General Prayut Chun-O-Cha was finally able to share a piece of land in the Ram Intra Road on the site of the Army Sports Development Centre.
-This made it possible to build a very modern stadium, which can provide an exceptional sporting experience to the Muay Thai fans.
-The Construction of the new Lumpinee stadium was beginning in August 2012.
+This made it possible to build a very modern stadium, which can provide an exceptional sporting experience to Muay Thai fans.
+The construction of the new Lumpinee stadium was starting in August 2012.